-LPDL's return achieved in 2017 was 12.69%, which was just above the +/-3% range allowed by the OEB.
-LPDL achieved returns higher than the deemed rate in 2017 mainly due to higher revenue than forecast, as a result of increased energy consumption; and lower operating costs due to synergy savings from the merger with Parry Sound.
+LPDL's return achieved in 2018 was 12.59%, which was just above the +/-3% range allowed by the OEB.
+LPDL achieved returns higher than the deemed rate in 2018 mainly due to higher revenue than forecast, as a result of increased energy consumption; and lower operating costs as mentioned in previous sections.
 LPDL has mitigated the overall real growth in its operating cost base with productivity savings arising from related process improvement initiatives and synergy savings to become a larger utility.
-LPDL will be filing a Cost of Service rate application for 2019 to realign revenue requirement to current costs.
+LPDL filed a Cost of Service rate application in September 2018 for May 1, 2019 rates to realign revenue requirement to current costs.

-Note to Readers of 2017 Scorecard MD&A
+Note to Readers of 2018 Scorecard MD&A